 No matter what beverage is created with coffee in our cafes, it all starts with the green coffee.
-We believe that no amount of roasting expertise or beverage mixology can take the place of the kind of green coffee that’s the result of intentionality at the farm level.
-Coffees that are grown and harvested to maintain quality and consistency from cherry ripeness to density, then processed to continue that quality create a coffee that is clean, flavorful and interesting from cup to cup.
-Our commitment to seeking out quality green coffee ranges from trips to origin where Jon, part owner and green buyer, cups hundreds of coffees in search of the one or two that fits what we are looking for.
-At times this yields small, one bag micro-lots, picked and processed specifically for Onyx that have gone on to win Good Food Awards and place in regional and national barista competitions.
+We believe that no amount of roasting expertize or beverage mixology can take the place of the kind of green coffee that’s the result of intentionality at the farm level.
+Coffees that are grown and harvested to maintain quality and consistency from cherry ripeness to density then processed to continue that quality create a coffee that is clean, flavorful and interesting from cup to cup.
+Our commitment to seeking out quality green coffee ranges from trips to origin were Jon, part owner, and green buyer, cups hundreds of coffees in search of the one or two that fits what we are looking for.
+At times this yields small, one bag micro-lots, picked and processed specifically for Onyx that has gone on to win Good Food Awards and place in regional and national barista competitions.
 At times this yields bringing in a container to split within buying groups we work with in order to offer a great coffee for an extended time.
 We can’t visit every farm we would like to in the world, so the rest of the sourcing work is done in our lab.
-We roast and cup dozens of coffee samples a week - narrowing them down to coffees that taste great as espresso, pallets of lots designed to make up our Sugar Skull House blend, and single bags of coffee we vac-pac and sell in small releases.
+We roast and cup dozens of coffee samples a week - narrowing them down to coffees that taste great as an espresso, pallets of lots designed to make up our Sugar Skull House blend, and single bags of coffee we vac-pac and sell in small releases.

 Farm to Cup